Czechia Job Interview

 Prepare for all kinds of job interview questions about your personal and professional goals for the near future and about your achievements in the past.
 Answer them as fully as you can, avoiding yes and no answers.
 You do not have to answer personal questions, but consider in advance how you are going to tackle them.
 If you feel uncomfortable with a question asked, simply smile and say, "In my country, that would be a strange question."

 The Czechia job interviewers often ask about your past successes and mistakes on the job.
-It is a good idea to prepare a few career success stories and couple that had less than favorable outcomes but were learning experiences.
+It is a good idea to prepare a few career success stories and a couple that had less than favourable outcomes but were learning experiences.

 Talk effectively demonstrating your knowledge of the industry and/or the company, do not interrupt the interviewer and criticize former employers.

 When listening to a Czech talking in English, it is very important to nod showing that you are listening and understand the speaker.
 Ask if you do not understand the question, particular when a Czech interviews you in English.